vesoft-inc/nebula-algorithm/README.md

     ${SPARK_HOME}/bin/spark-submit --master <mode> --class com.vesoft.nebula.algorithm.Main nebula-algorithm-2.0.0.jar -p application.conf
     ```

+   * Limitation

+    Due to Nebula Algorithm jar does not encode string id, thus during the algorithm execution, the source and target of edges must be in Type Int (The `vid_type` in Nebula Space could be String, while data must be in Type Int).

 * Option2: Call nebula-algorithm interface

    Now there are 10 algorithms provided in `lib` from `nebula-algorithm`, which could be invoked in a programming fashion as below: